tanner-johnson2718/MEME_OS_2/README.md

 First MEME OS repository will be used to examine the Linux kernel.
 This project will be the actual creation of an OS from as scratch as possible.
 For now target will be the x86 architecture and will target the qemu virtual env.
+This is sort of a "make it up" as you go, depth first search of OS dev.

 # Coding Style
 - Distinct Modules will have their own .c and .h file(s) whose name the